davekinkead/big-data-and-democracy/third-time-lucky.md

   - cf autocratic empires that had reach greater than democracies

 ### The technological features of the communication networks that democracies use provides democracy with a degree of epistemic protection against bad actors.

+Whilst the topology of the communication network bounds the scope of the demos, the nature of communication medium has traditionally provided democracy with a degree of epistemic robustness from individuals seeking to subvert the truth tracking characteristics of democratic procedures for their own gain.

 ### There is an inherent trade off between how narrowly the content of a message can be targeted at a specific group and how far that message can reach across a network.